chachi-ayoub/-establishment-module-ERP/README.md

 # -establishment-module-ERP
-Creation of an etablishment module in OpenErp 7 that manage
+Creation of an establishment module in OpenErp 7 that manages
-+ The Etablishment
++ The Establishment
 + Departements MENU
 + Personal categories menu
 + Locals menu